AdobeDocs/graphql-mesh-gateway/src/pages/gateway/command-reference.md

 `-i` or `--ignoreCache` ignores the cached organization and workspace, allowing you to create a mesh in a different workspace.

+`-c` or `--autoConfirmAction` automatically confirms the mesh creation instead of prompting the user to confirm.

 `--help` provides information on the specified command

 ### Example